-"Child" means either a person less than 18 years of age or a person 18 or 19 years of age who meets any of the following conditions:

-- Is in full-time attendance at an accredited school pursuing a course of study leading to a high school diploma; - Is attending an instructional program leading to a high school equivalency diploma; or, - Has been identified by a director of special education of the area education agency as a child requiring special education as defined in Iowa Code Section 281.2, Subsection 1.

-A person aged 18 years or older who has received a high school diploma or a high school equivalency diploma is not a child within this definition.

-"Child in need of assistance (CINA)" is a legal status determined through adjudication by a juvenile court.
-It means an unmarried child meeting the definitive criteria found in Iowa Code 232.2(6).

-"Delinquent" means a child who has been adjudicated for committing a delinquent act (as it is defined in Iowa Code Chapter 232.2(12).

-"Child welfare services" means age-appropriate activities to maintain a child's connections to the child's family and community, to promote reunification or other permanent placement, and to facilitate a child's transition to adulthood.

-"Contractor" means a private organization authorized to do business in lowa that has entered into a contract with the Department to provide one or more services.

-"Episode of out-of-home care" means the period of time a child spends in temporary placements away from the child's permanent home.
+- "Child", "Children", "Youth", or "Juvenile" means a person(s) who meets the definition of a Child in Iowa Code Section 234.1(2) - "Child in need of assistance (CINA)" is a legal status determined through adjudication by a juvenile court.
+It means an unmarried child meeting the definitive criteria found in lowa Code 232.2(6). - "Delinquent" means a child who has been adjudicated for committing a delinquent act (as it is defined in Iowa Code Chapter 232.2(12). - "Child welfare services" means age-appropriate activities to maintain a child's connections to the child's family and community, to promote reunification or other permanent placement, and to facilitate a child's transition to adulthood. - "Contractor" means a private organization authorized to do business in lowa that has entered into a contract with the Department to provide one or more services. - "Episode of out-of-home care" means the period of time a child spends in temporary placements away from the child's permanent home.
 An episode of out-of-home care starts when a child is removed from the home of the child's parent or guardian by order of the court or through a voluntary placement agreement.
-An episode ends when:

-- The child is returned to the parent or guardian and the court relieves the state of the responsibility to supervise the placement; or - Guardianship is transferred to another person, the child is placed in another home that is intended to be a permanent home for the child, and the court relieves the state of the responsibility to supervise the placement; or, - Six months have elapsed since the child was returned to the parent or guardian or since guardianship was transferred to another person, even if the court has not relieved the state of the responsibility for supervision.

-"Episode of Service" means when a service that is initiated by a referral, is provided within a specific period of time to assist in meeting a child's needs.

-"Escrow account" means an interest bearing account in a bank or savings and loan association that is maintained by the Department in the name of a particular child.

-"Facility" means a QRTP contractor's personnel, program, plant, and equipment of a person or agency providing child foster care.
+An episode ends when: - The child is returned to the parent or guardian and the court relieves the state of the responsibility to supervise the placement; or - Guardianship is transferred to another person, the child is placed in another home that is intended to be a permanent home for the child, and the court relieves the state of the responsibility to supervise the placement; or, - Six months have elapsed since the child was returned to the parent or guardian or since guardianship was transferred to another person, even if the court has not relieved the state of the responsibility for supervision. - "Episode of Service" means when a service that is initiated by a referral, is provided within a specific period of time to assist in meeting a child's needs. - "Escrow account" means an interest bearing account in a bank or savings and loan association that is maintained by the Department in the name of a particular child. - "Facility" means a QRTP contractor's personnel, program, plant, and equipment of a person or agency providing child foster care.